 Will the Pensions Ombudsman’s service be affected?

-They will, wherever possible, use their discretion to extend the three year time limit for new applicants affected by this period of restricted service.
+They will, wherever possible, use their discretion to extend the three year time limit for new applicants affected by the current COVID-19 pandemic.

 What approach will TPR take to breaches of law during this period?